Kathryn Boyd-Batstone / Rivard Report

 Improved education outcomes is a goal all of us share, and giving readers insightful education reporting that goes beyond school board meetings or the latest headline is key to helping people understand where San Antonio schools are succeeding and where more needs to be done to affect better outcomes.
 Laura will be an invaluable guide and expert for us.

 I serve as secretary of the board, so at this juncture we are a seven-person board of directors.
 There is a constant debate in governance circles about the right number of board directors.
 Most boards have too many directors, some of whom serve in name only.
 Board diversity is critical, as is building a board where every single member is a significant contributor.
 Many of the INN’s members have established community advisory boards.
 That is under discussion here.
 Given the amount of administrative work required to transition from for-profit to nonprofit, we are moving forward purposefully, knowing we can’t do everything in the first month.

 First, all of us here need to put the first paragraph of this story into action.
 Our prospects are bright, and we believe San Antonio will be a better city with a growing Rivard Report.
 We need your help to make it happen.

 Please consider supporting the Rivard Report by becoming a member today.

-*Top image: Rivard Report Board members gather on the Museum Reach (from left): Dan Goodgame, Laura Saldivar, John Newman Jr., Richard T. Schlosberg III, Katy Flato, and Robert Rivard (Not shown: Lew Moorman).
+*Top image: Rivard Report Board members gather on the Museum Reach (from left): Dan Goodgame (former), Laura Saldivar, John Newman Jr., Richard T. Schlosberg III, Katy Flato, and Robert Rivard (Not shown: Lew Moorman).
 Photo by Kathryn Boyd-Batstone